abradley2/macguffin/README.md

 # Macguffin Task Force

-The Macguffin Task Force, or _"MacTaF"_ is a secretive multinational agency charged with keeping the world safe from destructive power of random plot-contrived devices.
+The Macguffin Task Force, or _"MacTaF"_ is a secretive multinational agency charged with keeping the world safe from the destructive power of random plot-contrived devices.

 ## Development Notes

-⚠️ This section is for MacTaF scientists security clearance 0 only ⚠️
+⚠️ This section is for MacTaF scientists with security clearance level 0 only ⚠️

 Set up a `.env` in `lib/env` with the following schema